(Disclosure: Some of the links below may be affiliate links)

-Beating inflation is where investing starts to be a bit more complicated.
-But do not worry, it is not very complicated either!
+Beating inflation is when investing starts to be a bit more complicated.
+But do not worry, it is not too difficult either!
 To fight inflation, you have to invest in bonds or stocks.

 The second financial instrument is to invest in bonds.
-While everybody had cash, not many people hold bonds.
+While everybody has cash, not many people hold bonds.

 A bond is a debt.
-In financial investing, you are lending money to a government, a municipality, or a company.
+In financial investing, you lend money to a government, a municipality, or a company.
 You are lending some amount of money to them.
-In return, they are giving you some interest on your money.
-You may think it is the same as what your bank is offering you.
-But in fact, the bank offers a much lower interest rate than bonds.
+In return, you will receive some interest payments on your money.
+You may think it is the same as what your bank offers.
+But the bank offers a much lower interest rate than bonds.
 The reason is pretty simple.
 They are themselves using bonds as an investment.
 And they are getting most of the profit!
 What you want is to have a bond yourself and get the profit.

 A bond works like this.
 You lend the issuer money for a certain amount of years.
-The issuer of the bond will then pay you some interest on the principal.
+The bond issuer will then pay you some interest on the principal.
 The interests will be paid annually or semi-annually.
-At the end of the duration, the bond will mature, and you will get your principal back.
+The bond will mature at the end of the duration, and you will get your principal back.
 We will talk more in detail about bonds in another article.
 While they seem simple, they may not be as trivial as they seem.

 Why not use bonds?

 For two reasons!
-First, for most people, it is not as convenient as bank accounts.
+First, for most people, bonds are not as convenient as bank accounts.
 You can get a bond directly from a company, municipality, or government.
 You can also get them from a broker or a bank.
 But you need to know what you are looking for.
 And secondly, there is some risk!

-If the bond issuer goes bankrupt, you will not get your principal back.
-Some issuers are very safe, for instance, treasury bonds from the U.S. government bond or the Swiss National Bank (SNB).
+You will not get your principal back if the bond issuer goes bankrupt.
+Some issuers are very safe, such as treasury bonds from the U.S. government bond or the Swiss National Bank (SNB).
 However, their yield is not incredible.
 Generally, the lower the risk is, the lower the interest rate.
 You must take on some risks if you want a very high yield.

 You have another option to invest in companies.
 You can directly buy some stocks from them.
-By owning stocks (or shares) of a company, you own a part of it.
+By owning a company’s stocks (or shares), you own a part of it.

 A stock is a share of a company.
 It is a part of the company that you own.
-If you own some shares of a company, you own some part of the company.
+If you own some company shares, you own some part.

 There are several advantages to stocks.
-First, if the company goes well, the price of the stock should go up.
+First, if the company goes well, the stock price should go up.
 And as such, your investment should go up as well.
-Second, most companies pay some dividends to their shareholders.
+Second, most companies pay dividends to their shareholders.
 You will receive, generally quarterly, some money for each share you own.
 Finally, you own a part of a company.
 This has an actual value.
 If you like a company very much, it would be good to own part of it.
-And if you own enough shares of the company, you can be a part of the company’s decisions.
+And if you own enough company shares, you can be a part of the company’s decisions.